StratifyLabs/StratifyDocs/docs/Guide-Threads.md

 ### Mutex

-A mutex a software concept that allows only one thread to access a resource at a time.
-When a thread "locks" a mutex, the thread will block until the mutex is available and then continue once acquires the mutex.
+A mutex, short for mutual exclusion, is a software concept that allows only one thread to access a resource at a time.
+When a thread "locks" a mutex, the thread will block until the mutex is available and then continue once it acquires the mutex.
 When the thread is done using the mutex, it "unlocks" the mutex allowing another thread to use it.

 Consider a board that has an accelerometer and a fuel gauge on the I2C bus.
 An application might use one thread to monitor the accelerometer and one to monitor the fuel gauge.
 However, both sensors use the same I2C bus which can only address one sensor at a time.
+A mutex allows the each thread exclusive access to the I2C bus.

 ```c++
 #include <sapi/hal.hpp> //I2C